epu-ntua/EnergyGuard-JupyterHub/README.md

 ### Data Flow

-The **Data Management Server** (a separate FastAPI service) fills the datasets and notebooks directories by downloading files from MinIO.
+The **Data Provisioning Server** (a separate FastAPI service) fills the datasets and notebooks directories by downloading files from MinIO.
 When a user's container starts, the files are already in `/home/jovyan/work/datasets/` and `/home/jovyan/work/notebooks/`.

 * **Datasets** are read-only, so users cannot modify their data by accident.
 * **Notebooks** are read-write, so users can edit and save their work.